ORNL-CEES/DataTransferKit/README.rst

 designed to provide parallel services for solution transfer for multiphysics simulations.
 DTK uses a general operator design to provide scalable parallel services for solution transfer between shared volumes and surfaces.
-DTK is supported by the following Department of Energy multiphysics modeling and simulation programs:
+DTK is supported and used by the following Department of Energy multiphysics modeling and simulation
+programs:

 * Consortium for Advanced Simulation of Light Water Reactors (CASL)
   <http://www.casl.gov>

-* Computer-Aided Engineering of Batteries (CAEBAT)
+* National Highway Traffic Safety Administration (NHTSA)
   <http://batterysim.org>

 * Nuclear Energy Advanced Modeling and Simulation (NEAMS)